 Engage a Debt Collection Agency

-Hiring a collection agency can help take some of the burden off your shoulders.
+Hiring a collection agency like the Collection Bureau of America can help take some of the burden off your shoulders.
 They are able to deal with all correspondence and the legal processes on your behalf.
 They could help you achieve the outcome you are looking for but also protect you from any legal problems.
 There are complex laws when it comes to debt collection and these matters are best handled by professionals, particularly if your business is owed a large amount of money.